sarah-bluhm-at-aalto/predictSD/readme.md

 collected information includes object positions, maximal areas, volumes, and channel mean intensities.
 The data can automatically be saved in LAM-usable format, if so wanted.

+## Installation
+PredictSD requires an environment that is capable of running StarDist.
+For the creation of such environment, see [StarDist's GitHub-page](https://github.com/stardist/stardist/).
+Additional packages are listed in 'docs/requirements.txt'.
+For installation on Win10, see 'docs/environment_setup.txt'.

 ## labelCollect.py
 The whole process is handled through labelCollect.py, which contains information on use (open file in text editor).
 The only input required (sans the settings) are tiff-images with axes order of 'Z(C)YX', i.e. ImageJ-format.
 The images can